refactored-group/automaticffl-for-woocommerce/readme.txt

 * [Terms of service](https://cloud.google.com/maps-platform/terms)

 **AutomaticFFL:** provides FFL dealer data, an interactive map experience, and product restrictions

+Order certificate files selected by a store manager are uploaded to AutomaticFFL-managed Google Cloud Storage and processed by AutomaticFFL so a valid matching certificate can be attached to the WooCommerce order.

 * [AutomaticFFL](https://www.automaticffl.com/)
 * [Privacy Policy](https://www.automaticffl.com/privacy-policy/)